kubeshop/tracetest/docs/cli/text-definition.md

 > :warning: Note: Some APIs require the `Content-Type` header to respond.
 If you are not able to trigger your application, check if you are sending this header and if its value is correct.

-> :warning: Note: Currently, we only support `raw` body formats.
-We will add support for other types of bodies in the future.
-Let us know if you need a specific one by opening an issue.

 ```yaml
 trigger:
   type: http